addrummond/jsockd/Readme.md

 * Closing any one of the server's UNIX domain sockets.
 * Sending a SIGTERM signal to the server process.

+JSockD will attempt to remove socket files when it exits, so it is not necessary for clients to clean these up.

 ### 3.4 Error message and backtrace formats

 ```javascript